 - Preheat oven to 400°F.

 - Lightly dust a large cutting board with flour.
 Place the dough on the cutting board and roll or pat into a 16×12 inch rectangle.

 - Place the pepperoni in an even layer on top of the dough.
 Top the pepperoni with the cheese.
 Sprinkle the oregano on top.

-- Use a pizza cutter or sharp knife to slice the rectangle into 1½ inch slices (I used the width of the pepperoni as a guide).
-Roll each slice up tightly lengthwise and place seam-side down on a baking sheet.
+- Use a pizza cutter or sharp knife to slice the rectangle into 1½ inch slices along the long edge (I used the width of the pepperoni as a guide).
+Then, cut the dough in half along the short edge to create 16 pieces.

 - Combine the egg with one tablespoon of water in a small bowl.
 Whisk until the egg and water is combined.
 Brush the egg wash lightly on top of each roll (you won’t use all of the egg).

-- Bake for 18–20 minutes, or until golden brown.
+- Bake for 16–18 minutes, or until golden brown.
 Serve with marinara sauce for dipping.